slott56/Stingray-Reader/source/sheet.rst

 Rows of a Sheet
 ==================

-Note that the :mod:`csv` design pattern for each row involves two subclasses with the same method names but different results.
-One returns a ``dict`` of cells, the other returns a ``list`` of cells.
+Note that the :py:mod:`csv` design pattern for each row involves two subclasses with the same method names but different results.
+One returns a ``dict`` of cells, keyed by field names, the other returns a ``list`` of cells, indexed by position.

-The dict-based processing has the advantage of clarity.
+The dict-based processing has the advantage of clarity: cells are named row['cell'].
 It has the disadvantage of not coping well with duplicate column names or data which breaks first normal form.

-Also, note that :mod:`csv` does eager creation of each row.
-The :py:class:`csv.DictReader` does eager creation of a dictionary from each row.

-We don't follow the :mod:`csv` design pattern.
+We can't follow the :mod:`csv` design pattern.
 Instead we do the following.

--   A :py:class:`sheet.Row` can be a lazy sequence of :py:class:`cell.Cell` instances.
+-   A :py:class:`sheet.Row` is a sequence of :py:class:`cell.Cell` instances.
+    It may be lazy or it may be eager.

--   A :py:class:`schema.Schema` must be used to fetch :py:class:`cell.Cell`
-    instances from the :py:class:`sheet.Row`.
+-   To use names, a :py:class:`schema.Schema` must be used to fetch :py:class:`cell.Cell` instances from the :py:class:`sheet.Row` object.
+The schema translates names to positions.

--   To create dict-like access to Cell instances, the schema can be turned into a dictionary.
+-   To create dict-like access to :py:class:`cell.Cell`  instances, the :py:class:`schema.Schema` can be turned into a dictionary.
+The row itself is not a dictionary, just the schema.
+The row is still a Sequence.

-    This "schema-as-dict" can then be used with a properly lazy Row to create Cell instances.
+    This "schema-as-dict" can still be used with a properly lazy :py:class:`sheet.Row` to create :py:class:`cell.Cell` instances.

-This lazy evaluation of a row that fetches data based on :py:class:`schema.Attribute` details  allows us to cope with COBOL ``REDEFINES``.
+We need the lazy evaluation of a row that fetches data based on :py:class:`schema.Attribute` details in order to cope with COBOL ``REDEFINES``.
 It also allows us to cope with the unfortunately common problem of duplicate column names in conventional spreadsheets.

-We can have application programming which looks like this to process rows in a number of ways.
+We can have application programming which looks like this to process a Row as sequence:

-Row as sequence is the default.

 ..  parsed-literal::

     for row in sheet.rows():
-        *Cell:* row[i]
-        *Schema Attribute Name:* sheet.schema[i].name
+        row[i] # instance of Cell
+        sheet.schema[i].name # name attribute of Schema Attribute

 Row as dict is a common alternative.
 If we have unique column names in the schema, We can than use application programming that looks like this.

 ..  parsed-literal::

-    schema_dict = dict( (a.name, a) for a in sheet.schema )
+    schema_dict = dict((a.name, a) for a in sheet.schema)
     for row in sheet.rows():
-        *Cell:* row.cell(schema_dict['name'])
+        row.cell(schema_dict['name']) # instance of Cell
         row_as_dict= dict(
-            (a.name, row.cell(a)) for a in sheet.schema )
+            (a.name, row.cell(a)) for a in sheet.schema)
-        *Cell:* row_as_dict['name']
+        row_as_dict['name'] # instance of Cell

 This handles the COBOL case, where rows must be lazy.
-This includes COBOL ``REDEFINES`` and occurs clauses.
+This includes the ``REDEFINES`` and occurs clauses.
 This assures proper packed decimal conversion of redefined fields.